Tuesday's soaking, wind-driven rain will be replaced by drier weather on Wednesday, but it will be chilly.

 "A noticeably cooler day is in store despite plenty of sunshine on Wednesday," Senior Meteorologist Carl Erickson said.
 "Northerly breezes will put an extra chill in the air."

-AccuWeather RealFeel® temperatures will be in the upper 40s for much of Wednesday afternoon.
+AccuWeather RealFeel® temperatures will struggle in the upper 40s for much of Wednesday afternoon.

-Dry weather will prevail into Thursday and Friday as highs slowly rebound into the upper 50s.
+Dry weather will prevail into Thursday and Friday as highs slowly rebound into the mid-50s.